What's the Deal with Transgenderism?

 by Pastor Matthew Norville, Sr.

-A person who says that they are “transgender” or “transsexual” (or “trans” for short) is a liar because it is impossible for a person to “transform” or “transition” from one sex into the other.
+A person who says that they are “transgender” or “transsexual” (or “trans” for short) is a liar because it is impossible for a person to “transform” or “transition” from one sex (gender) into the other.

-A person who is a male has at least one Y chromosome (or the Sex-determining Region Y (SRY) gene from the Y chromosome) in the nuclei of the cells of his body.
+A person who is a male has at least one Y chromosome (or the SRY gene from the Y chromosome) in the nuclei of the cells of his body.

-A person who is a female does not have any Y chromosomes (or the Sex-determining Region Y (SRY) gene from the Y chromosome) in the nuclei of the cells of her body.
+A person who is a female does not have any Y chromosomes (or the SRY gene from the Y chromosome) in the nuclei of the cells of her body.

 The SRY gene is normally attached to the Y chromosome.
 The SRY gene determines that the person is a male.